madebyfabian/flowtimr/README.md

 A simple Microsoft 365-Compatible Calendar overview that displays your current + next meetings in a clean way.

 # Development

+## Configuration
+Install netlify cli `npm install netlify-cli -g` and run `netlify link` to link it to your site.
 While developing, you need a `.env.local`-file in the root directory of this project.
 It must contain

 ```